A Look at Online Personas and Cyber Infidelity—Oh My!

-The Cambridge News reports that author Sophie Hannah has conducted a survey of Twitter, OKCupid and other sites, in conjunction with just plain out and out asking people – is online infidelity worse than in-person infidelity?
+Years ago, author Sophie Hannah did some research for a book she was writing.
+And so, she conducted a survey of Twitter, OKCupid and other sites, in conjunction with just plain out and out asking people – is online infidelity worse than in-person infidelity?

 Her results were mixed.

-Hannah performed the research for her book, The Telling Error.
+Hannah did this research for her book, The Telling Error.
 She says,

 For bored and isolated people, social media can often serve as a godsend.
 Yet with worries such as this, spouses might do well to be cautious.
 Not necessary jealous, but at least to be wondering a bit, if someone spends seemingly forever online.
 It does not help that a lot of online behaviors encourage an almost addictive obsession.
 Because we crave the latest tweets.